 Bradley Camden, Vice President of Northern Trust, is a member of the active long duration strategy team and responsible for research and implementation of several quantitative fixed income strategies.
 He currently co-manages the Northern Core Bond Fund, Northern Fixed Income Fund and Northern Short Bond Fund.

 Prior to joining Northern Trust in 2005, Mr. Camden was a member of Northern Trust’s Global Opportunities Leadership Development (GOLD) program where he completed rotations in Tax Advantage Equity Indexing, Equity Research and Fixed Income.

 Mr. Camden holds a B.A. in economics from DePauw University.
-He is an active CFA® charterholder, a member of the CFA Institute and a member of the CFA Society Chicago.
+He is an active CFA® charterholder and a member of the CFA Institute and the CFA Society Chicago.

 With Northern Trust Since 1999

 Began Career in 1999